COVID-19 advice for volunteers

 - You will keep a minimum 2m distance from other people wherever possible (this might not be possible when collecting at the store, but our retail partners have reassured us they're taking social distancing seriously, too)

-- You will not use public transport
+- You will consider all other forms of transport before using public transport

 - You will not collect if you are displaying any symptoms, are living with or have been in close contact (2 metres) with anyone displaying symptoms